getnikola/nikola/nikola/data/samplesite/README.txt

-This folder contains the source used to generate a static site by nikola.
+This folder contains the source used to generate a static site using Nikola.

-Installation and documentation at http://getnikola.com
+Installation and documentation at https://getnikola.com/

 Configuration file for the site is `conf.py`.